Digital, design and strategy for the greater good. Let's do something great together.

 December 2009 to September 2010

-As the sole digital strategist, I was charged with executing social and online strategies for multiple clients and being the expert and resource on digital strategy for our entire roster.
+I executed social and online press strategies for multiple clients and was the company-wide resource on digital strategy for our entire roster, including advising current traditional PR clients and helping sell our digital services.